About Us

 Board Director

 Kelly spent the first twenty years of her working life in union leadership organising workers in the aged care, early childhood education and care and disability sectors in Australia and North America.
 In 2016, Kelly pivoted into financial services and held leadership positions at AustralianSuper and ME Bank before joining Mercer Marsh McLennan (MMC) in 2021.
-Kelly is currently the Head of Partnerships at Mercer Super, a division of MMC, responsible for driving growth and improved member outcomes with external partners.
+Kelly is currently the Retirement & Retention Leader at Mercer Super, a division of MMC, responsible for driving growth and improved member outcomes with external partners.
 Kelly was a Trustee Director on the HESTA Board for 6 years.

 • Chloe Symes